malgamves/CommunityWriterPrograms/README.md

 - [Figment](https://www.notion.so/Contributing-to-Figment-Learn-d8ff9cdc32ca4b58838d81d07eab49bd) - $100-$1000 per piece
   > Tutorials, guides, and documentation about Blockchain and Web3.

-- [GraphCMS](https://graphcms.com/write-for-graphcms) - Up to $300 per piece
-  > Technical tutorials or blogs with code about GraphCMS or GraphQL with Jamstack or tooling of your choice.

 - [Hashnode Web3 Blog](https://web3.hashnode.com/contribute) - $150 - $400 per article
   > Technical content and tutorials related to Web3.